dahlia/writings/2024/07/ghost-funds-fedify.en.md

-I was surprised to find out that the Ghost team was [reviewing Fedify in a positive way][2], and they told me that they had indeed [decided to go ahead with Fedify].
+I was surprised to find out that the Ghost team was [reviewing Fedify in a positive way][2], and they told me that they had indeed [decided to go ahead with Fedify][3].
 It was a surprise, and I was thrilled!

 [1]: https://activitypub.ghost.org/
 [2]: https://activitypub.ghost.org/day4/